I find value in uncomfortable situations.

 If you need a brainstorming partner, a coach, a sounding board, or a shoulder to cry on, drop a line.
 Worst case is a conversation that doesn't go anywhere.
 Best case is a new colleague and possibly a lifelong connection.
 That's my best case, anyhow.

-So if your organiztion needs to navigate change, I've got a trove of knowledge, the wisdom born of too many mistakes, 3+ decades of callouses, cuts, bruises, and most of all, a heaping of compassion for vision-driven leaders and an overarching desire to see people that I believe in succeed.
+Foundatioal change is rare, and most people only see it once or tice if at all.
+For better or worse, I've been i the middle of it dozens of times.
+I've , I've got a trove of knowledge, the wisdom born of too many mistakes, 3+ decades of callouses, cuts, bruises. and most of all, a heaping of compassion for vision-driven leaders and an overarching desire to see people that I believe in succeed.
+I veew my role as coaching - not in the New Age way (helping you be your best self) but in the batting coach way: putting hte mirror up to your worst self, to help you achieve your greatest success.